 Also called degenerative arthritis, the cartilage that cushions joints loses its elasticity and wears away in places.
 This makes the bones rub together, causing pain, stiffness and swelling.
-In addition to wear and tear, research suggests that inflammation may contribute to the development of osteoarthritis.
+In addition to wear and tear, research suggests that inflammation may contribute to the

 Lower than normal bone mineral density.
 This condition increases the risk for broken bones.
 Bones thin as people age, and osteopenia can lead to osteoporosis.

 Deterioration of bone tissue that reduces bone strength, making bones fragile.
 Osteoporosis makes the wrist, hip, spine and other parts of the skeleton vulnerable to fractures.
 Falls in people with osteoporosis can lead to serious health consequences.